timho1047/comp4651-exercise-1/README.md

 For easy development, we need to use VSCode as our primary remote text editor.
 Please refer to Lab-0 for how to set up VSCode for server.

 This exercise repo is generated using [Apache Maven][Maven], a software project management and comprehension tool.
 If you examine the structure of the repo using `tree exercise-1`, you'll find a `pom.xml` file in the root directory (which tells [Maven][Maven] how to build the code) and a source folder `src/`.
 Inside `src/`, there are two sub-directories, one for the main source code (`main/`) and another for the test code (`test/`).
-The test code is nothing but a place holder and will not be used in this assignment.
-The "meat" locates in the source folder, where you'll find three Java class files: `CopyFile.java` (which copies a file in a specified filesystem to another), `CopyLocalFile.java` (which copies a local file to HDFS), and `FileSystemCat.java` (which prints out the file contents).
+The test code is nothing but a place holder and will not be used in this exercise.1The "meat" locates in the source folder, where you'll find three Java class files: `CopyFile.java` (which copies a file in a specified filesystem to another), `CopyLocalFile.java` (which copies a local file to HDFS), and `FileSystemCat.java` (which prints out the file contents).
 The latter two are complete example code that are well documented, while `CopyFile.java` is just a *skeleton* that has not been implemented.

 **Your job is to complete the skeleton** `CopyFile.java` **with which your can copy a file from HDFS to a local disk.**